Is there a doctor in the house? Who works for the NHS?

 At the same time as the UK population, some parts of the NHS workforce are ageing too.
 For example, nearly 50% of the NHS workforce is over 45 years old.

 Immigration has also had an impact on NHS workforce trends.
-While the majority of NHS staff are British, a sizeable minority of nearly 13% are from overseas and of these, 6% are EU nationals.
-Given that the UK has voted to leave the EU, this has the potential to lead to further reductions in staffing levels.
+While the majority of NHS staff are British, a sizeable minority of 13% are from overseas and of these, 6% are EU nationals.
+Given that the UK’s withdrawal from the EU, this has the potential to lead to further reductions in staffing levels.

 Finally, the demands on health care staff have also changed over time and this in turn is affecting the future supply of staff.
 In a recent survey, GP trainees said that they wanted a more varied career so would consider working as a GP part-time alongside other NHS work.
 Many cited the increased workload and intensity of the working day as factors in their future career decisions.